bbrister/cudaImageWarp/README.md

 To install the python package, do

-        cd python
         pip install -e .

+from the build directory.
 For usage examples, see tester.c and test.py in the 'test' subdirectory.